ory/hydra/README.md

 ```

 The runner will not show the Browser window, as it runs in the CI Mode (background).
 That makes debugging these
 type of tests very difficult, but thankfully you can run the e2e test in the browser which helps with debugging!

-You can however open a browser window that helps with debugging!
 Just run:

 ```shell script
 ./test/e2e/circle-ci.bash memory --watch